x42en/sysplant/docs/index.md

   - **Canterlot's Gate ! :unicorn: :rainbow:** *(from an initial idea of [MDSEC article](https://www.mdsec.co.uk/2022/04/resolving-system-service-numbers-using-the-exception-directory/)) but who was missing a pony name* : Lookup syscall using Runtime Exception Table (sorted by syscall number) and detect offset to syscall instruction for random jumps.
   - **Custom** Allows you to choose a generation method (aka: iterator) and a syscall stub (direct / indirect / random) which describe the way your NtFunctions will be effectively called.

-*Note: You can also generate your own combinations using the proper options...
-But be careful some options might not work or even make sense*

 > :warning: **DISCLAIMER**
 > Please only use this tool on systems you have permission to access.
 > Usage is restricted to Pentesting or Education only.